anshmathur00/GoBot/README.md

 		2) Open Terminal
 		3) Enter the command “cd Documents/Pokebot\ with\ mods/“
 		4) Run the command “pip install -r requirements.txt”
-		5) Open config.json
+		5) Open config.json.example
 		6) Enter your username, password, Google API key, and the location you want to bot in.
 			- if you are using a gmail account, enter the info into the first block.
 For PTC, second block
 			- for location, use GPS coordinates.
 Go to Google Maps and drop the arrow on your location for coords.
-		7) Save config.json
+		7) Save config.json.example as config.json
 		8) Go back to your terminal and navigate to the Pokebot folder
 		9) Run the command “python pokebot.py -i 0” if your account is gmail.
 Run “python pokebot.py -i 1” if you have a PTC